Competence-Based Analysis of Language Models: Competence-based Analysis of Language Models

 \subsection{Linguistic Competence}

-\citet{chomsky} defines linguistic competence as the ``idealized capacity'' of a speaker of a given language to ``[apply] his knowledge of this language in actual performance'' independently of ``linguistically irrelevant'' limitations like distractions or disinterest.\footnote{ While there has been significant debate in linguistics and the philosophy of language regarding the precise definition and nature of competence \cite{controversial2,controversial1,semantic_competence}, we believe that the formalization of competence provided in this work is sufficiently general to incorporate most notions of competence, which may be flexibly specified by instantiating \calm in different ways. } Given a linguistic task, we may understand competence in terms of the underlying linguistic knowledge that one draws upon to perform the task.
-If fluent human speakers rely on (implicit or explicit) knowledge of the same set of linguistic properties to perform a given task in any context, then we may understand performance on the task as being causally determined by these properties, and invariant to other properties.
+Linguistic competence is generally understood as the ability to utilize one's knowledge of a language in producing and understanding utterances in that language, and is typically defined in contrast with linguistic performance, which is speakers' use of language in practice considered independently of the underlying knowledge that supports it \cite{marconi2020semanticcompetence}.\footnote{ There has been significant debate in linguistics and the philosophy of language regarding the precise definition and nature of competence \cite{controversial2,controversial1,sag2011competence,marconi2020semanticcompetence}.
+However, the formalization of competence provided in this work is sufficiently general to incorporate most notions of competence, which may be flexibly specified by instantiating \calm in different ways. } Given a linguistic task, we may understand competence in terms of the underlying linguistic knowledge that one draws upon to perform the task.
+If fluent human speakers rely on (implicit or explicit) knowledge of the same set of linguistic properties to perform a given task, then we may understand their performance of this task as being causally determined by these properties, and invariant to other properties.
 For example, if we consider the two utterances ``the chicken crosses the road'' and ``the chickens cross the road'', the grammatical number of the subject (i.e., singular and plural, respectively) determines whether the verb ``(to) cross'' should be conjugated as ``crosses'' or ``cross''.
-As English (root) verb conjugation always depends on the grammatical number of the subject, grammatical number may be regarded as having a causal role in the task of English verb conjugation, so we may understand fluent English speakers' (usually implicit) mental representation of verb tense as having a causal role in their behavior.
+As English (root) verb conjugation always depends on the grammatical number of the subject, grammatical number may be regarded as having a causal role in the task of English verb conjugation, so we may understand fluent English speakers' mental representation of verb tense as having a causal role in their behavior.

-While the study of human competence has a rich history in linguistics, there is currently no generally accepted methodology for studying the competence of LLMs \cite{dissociating,pavlick2023symbols}.
-Designing such a methodology is a challenging scientific task, as it is not obvious how to quantitatively define or measure LLM competence.
-Thus, our primary goal in this work is to lay the groundwork for such study.
-In the following section, we propose a general empirical approach to analyze and evaluate LLM competence at the level of individual linguistic tasks.